How to Plant a Cactus Cutting (An Easy Step-by-Step Guide)

 Ensure to water until it starts to come out of the bottom drainage holes, and then let the excess drain away.

-Continue watering your cactus cutting until it is well-established and has a good root system.
+Continue watering your cutting until it is well-established and has a good root system.

 Then you can reduce the frequency to once a week or even once every other week.

-How Long Does It Take a Cactus Cutting to Root?
+How Long Does It Take Cacti Cuttings to Root?

 It can take three to four weeks for a cactus cutting to develop a root system and start producing new growth.

-During this time, make sure to keep the soil moist and give your cactus plenty of indirect sunlight.
+During this time, make sure to keep the soil moist and give your plant plenty of indirect sunlight.

 You can know that your cactus starts developing a root system when you see new growth forming.